renode/renode-docs/source/introduction/testing.rst

 * waiting for the next outgoing network packet (``Wait For Outgoing Packet``),
 * waiting for a specific outgoing network packet (``Wait For Outgoing Packet With Bytes At Index``).

-It is possible to extend the Renode-Robot Frameworkd interface by implementing more keywords in C# if necessary.
+It is possible to extend the Renode-Robot Framework interface by implementing more keywords in C# if necessary.

 For reference on how to use the keywords mentioned in this section, see the robot test files that Renode comes with.